Sayulita is billed as a small, laid back, surf village. Its tourism board describes it as ‘the “crown jewel” of the Riviera Nayarit’.

 But it’s worth noting because we certainly did not expect it to be anywhere near as busy as it was.
 And for some people we know this is a big turn off.

 We were there during peak season which lasts throughout the winter and coincides with the cooler, less muggy months.
 The weather is still warm during the day and perfect for hanging out on the beach, but there are no rains and humidity is low.

-Don’t arrive believing you’re going to be one of a few visitors to make the trek, this place is mainstream now and the crowds reflect that.
+Don’t arrive believing you’re going to be one of a few visitors to make the trek.
+This place is mainstream now and the crowds reflect that.

 We had an amazing time here and it’s a beautiful little town to explore.
 However, it’s definitely best to know exactly what to expect rather than be disappointed by what it no longer is.

 Have you got any questions about the best things to do in Sayulita?
 Is there anything else you’d like to know about the town?
 Drop us a comment below to let us know.

-Pin Me For Later…
+Pin Me for Later…